 Once we start to accept that we are the cause of most of our struggles in life, we’ll stop using the excuse of blaming other people and start to dig a little deeper as to why we’ve been unable to move forward.

 8. Take Responsibility

 This closely ties in with the previous point because when we stop blaming others we start to take responsibility for our lives.

 Taking responsibility for yourself also raises your awareness to potential reasons why you haven’t gotten to where you want to be right now.
 It makes you reevaluate life and come up with solutions.

 It gives you all the power to make changes in your life and eliminates the potential for any new excuses you would usually come up with.

-Think of responsibility as the ability to respond.
-If the only way you’ve acted in the past was to react with blame and excuses, taking responsibility let’s you respond with a course of action to move forward, instead of feeling stuck due to feeling like things were out of our control.
+You can also think of responsibility as the ability to respond.
+If the only way you’ve acted in the past was to react with blame and excuses, taking responsibility let’s you respond with a course of action to move forward, instead of feeling stuck due to feeling like things were out of your control.

 There are endless excuses we can make to delay our dreams.
 Excuses don’t help us in the long run, they inhibit us.

-So if you are really passionate and determined, you will stop making excuses and start pushing yourself to your fullest potential.
+So if you are really passionate and determined, you will quit making excuses and start pushing yourself to your fullest potential.